andersonbrito/subsampler/README.md

 ## Latest major updates

 2022-06-12:
-* Fasta file with the actual sequences are no longer a requirement as input file.
+* Fasta file with the actual sequences are no longer required as input file.
 Now, by default, the pipeline will not inspect the level of completeness of the genomes, but will focus on subsampling based on metadata rows only.
 However, asessement of sequence quality is still supported.
 *